experteer/simple_po_parser/README.md

 This is a simple PO file to ruby hash parser, which complies with [GNU PO file specification](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).
 Tested with the msgcat (GNU gettext-tools) 0.18.3 tool.

 The parser is probably as optimized for speed as possible with pure ruby, while parsing all different PO types into seperate keys.
+It was written as a "core-replacement" for an equivalent parslet PEG parser for [arashm/PoParser](https://github.com/arashm/PoParser) and benchmarked about 500 times faster.

 ## Usage